-Najib Razak: Malaysia's tainted political aristocrat
+Najib Razak: Malaysia's PM defeated by his mentor

-Najib Razak, 64, is fighting to return for his third consecutive term as Malaysia's prime minister.
+Najib Razak was the prime minister brought down by his former mentor.
+His time in power is likely to be remembered as an era plagued with scandal and a strengthening of central power.

-His Barisan Nasional coalition has governed the country since its independence in 1957, but its legitimacy has been increasingly challenged over corruption and economic issues.
+His Barisan Nasional coalition had governed the country since its independence in 1957, but its legitimacy faced growing challenges over corruption and economic issues.

-Mr Najib's reputation took a huge hit after he was accused of diverting $700m from a state investment fund into his personal bank account in 2015 - a charge he denied and has since been cleared of by the country's authorities.
+His reputation took a huge hit after he was accused of diverting $700m from a state investment fund into his personal bank account in 2015 - a charge he denied and has since been cleared of by the country's authorities.

-He has managed to emerge mostly unscathed from the scandal and retain his grip on power.

-On 9 May, he will fight the "mother of all elections" against his former mentor and formidable rival, 92-year-old Dr Mahathir Mohamad.
+But that scandal became a key issue in a bitter election battle that led to a vote on 9 May, when Mr Najib was ousted by the 92-year-old Mahathir Mohamad .

 Political blue blood